asaahern/SWAN_Optphot_GEANT4/README.md

+# SWAN_Optphot_GEANT4

-Track optical photons using GEANT4 in the SWAN detector
+GEANT4-based framework for the tracking of optical photons in the SWAN detector.